joyent/triton-kbmapi/docs/README.md

 for propagation delays).

 The CN submits a ReplacePivtoken request to replace the unavailable PIV token with a new PIV token.
-The `:guid` parameter is the guid of the unavailable PIV token.
+The `:replaced_guid` parameter is the guid of the unavailable PIV token.
 The data included in the request is identical to that of a CreatePivtoken request.
 The major difference is that instead of using a PIV token's 9e key to sign the date field, the decrypted `recovery_token` value is used as the signing key.